Grilled until falling-apart tender, this recipe for barbecue babyback ribs

 This recipe is for two slab of baby back ribs.
 Remove the membrane from the bony side of the slab if it's still intact.
 Doing that makes the ribs more tender and allows the spicy rub to reach more of the meat.

-plastic wrap and lay on the counter to warm up a bit as you're getting the grill ready to go.
+Combine the dry ingredients and season both slabs on all sides.
+Wrap in plastic wrap and lay on the counter to warm up a bit as you're getting the grill ready to go.

 Use the indirect grilling method.
 In a charcoal grill, pile 30-40 burning briquettes against one side of the charcoal grate.
 Place a handful of soaked smoker wood chips directly on the hot coals.